OVERVIEW OF THE SCHOLARSHIP PROGRAM

 Who is eligible?

-Air Force Dependent children pursuing undergraduate degrees.
-Sponsors must be enlisted members currently serving (Active, Air National Guard or Reserve), Retired, or a Veteran of the Air Force.
+Uniformed Services Dependent children pursuing undergraduate degrees.
+Sponsors must be Military members, Joint Services Enlisted and Commissioned Officers currently serving (Active duty, Retired or a Veteran of the military.

 Does my sponsor have to be an AFSA member?